Last Updated on March 10, 2025 by Joshua

 Weather Conditions

 Weather is a significant contributor to dragonfly infestation.
 Rain, snow, and thunderstorms can all leave stagnant water in your yard providing an ideal environment for dragonflies to take over.
 Dragonflies also have a migration pattern that is based on the seasons.
 They will go south to find a warmer climate during the winter but do not usually migrate in swarms.
-The green darner dragonfly my grades together for breeding.
+The green darner dragonfly migrates together for breeding.
 If you happen to fall in the migration path, then the infestation becomes heavy due to migration.

 Types Of Dragonflies Swarms